-In addition, it is a key job provider and a direct employer of
+In addition, it is a key job provider and a direct employer of people with jobs spread across all European Member States, mostly in rural areas; not counting the indirect but associated jobs.

-4.24 million
+4.82 million

-2.2.
+1.2.
 ETP 'Food for Life' and the Future of the European Food and Drink sector